pinkbunkadoo/floaty/readme.md

 Floaty is an app for displaying images, transparently, above other desktop windows.
 Each image can be resized and moved as you would a regular window.

-Supported image formats include PNG, JPEG and other web browser supported types.
+Supported image formats include PNG, JPEG and other web browser compatible types.

 <h3>Installation</h3>